Lisa Krasner

 Lisa Krasner is a Republican member of the Nevada Senate.
-She represents the 16th district, which covers Storey County, Carson City, and parts of Washoe County.
+Krasner represents the 16th district, which covers Storey County, Carson City, and parts of Washoe County.

-Biography
+Early life and education

 Krasner was born in California.
 She received a Bachelor's degree from the University of California, Los Angeles and a Juris Doctor degree from the University of La Verne College of Law.

 She is an adjunct professor at Truckee Meadows Community College where she teaches in the political science department.
 Prior to that she taught courses at the University of Phoenix for six years.
 Krasner served as a Commissioner for the State of Nevada Commission on Aging for senior citizens for three years.
 She was appointed by Governor Sandoval.
-Prior to that Krasner served as a Commissioner on the City of Reno Recreation and Parks Commission for seven years, where she advocated for a family friendly environment in our community.
+Prior to that Krasner served as a Commissioner on the City of Reno Recreation and Parks Commission for seven years.
 She served on the Board of the State of Nevada PTA.
 She also served as President of the Reno Philharmonic Guild.

+Nevada Assembly

-Krasner first ran for the Assembly in 2014 against incumbent Randy Kirner.
+Krasner first ran for the Nevada Assembly in 2014 against incumbent Randy Kirner.
 While she finished second in the Republican primary, she advanced to the general election because no Democratic or Independent American candidates declared and no primary candidate received more than 50% of the vote.
 In the general election, Krasner lost by a mere 11 votes.

-In 2015, Krasner announced she would run for the NV State Assembly.
-She won the Republican primary and ran unopposed in the general election, garnering more than 30,000 votes from all party affiliations.
+In 2015, Krasner announced she would again run for the Nevada State Assembly.
+She won the Republican primary and ran unopposed in the general election.
+She assumed office as the Assemblywoman for Nevada State Assembly District 26 on November 9, 2016.